Oscar-Expert/database/readme.md

     - Run [AT_INSERT_STAGING_INTO_PROD_LOCK]
 - Note: IF you never altered _PROD_LOCK, you should be able to keep _PROD the same as well, since it has the same data as _PROD_LOCK
 #### Insert Into Databse
+- Before connecting, make sure you're on the right db (local or remote, see [connect.js])
 1) Option to erase ALL data in production and replace it with _PROD_LOCK
 - First, delete all entries from database
     - Run [DB_DELETE_ALL]
+- If inserting a category with a name we don't yet have entries for, like if DRAMA_PICTURE is new, make sure to update the ENUM in [db.sql]
+    - Note: Last item in ENUM has to have no comma like JSON else it will throw error
 - If running a migration is necessary, run [DB_RESET]
 - Insert the data
     - Run [DB_INSERT]
+    - Leave it going for a while like 10 minutes
 2) Option to insert only the _STAGING data IF YOU ARE CERTAIN IT HAS BEEN VALIDATED IN _PROD
 - Run [DB_STAGING_INSERT]
 - Note: if you fuck up here, you'll have to do the first option and delete everything